semgrep/semgrep-docs/docs/release-notes/february-2024.md

 ### Fixed

-* Fixed issues with trailing newline parsing in `pyproject.toml` and `poetry.lock` files.
 * Fixed an issue with incorrect autofix application where multiple fixes were applied to the same line.
 * Fixed issue where tokens for type parameter brackets weren't stored correctly.